 Setting Alert Visibility

+You can set your alert’s visibility by selecting Public or Private from the Visibility drop-down in the alert creation pop-up.
 Alerts are marked Public by default, which means that any Looker user with permissions to access the underlying content of the dashboard tile can see your alert and its settings listed on the alert view pop-up.
-They can also follow, or subscribe, to your alert, so that they can receive email notifications when your alert’s conditions are triggered.
+They can also follow, or subscribe to, your alert, so that they can receive email notifications when your alert’s conditions are triggered.

 Alerting with Dashboard Filters